The Balance of Art & Science in Sales & Why Both are Important to driving success with your teams.

 The Art: Personality, Self-Awareness, and Adaptability

 However, process alone doesn’t close deals.
+The best sellers lead with curiosity and connect with authenticity.

 As Daniel Pink explains in To Sell is Human: